aaguseva/ChannelFlowControl/README.md

 - modules.v7.f90 - definitions of common variables for the code parts
 - fou3D.f, rftsingle.f, cftsingle.f - Fourier transform subroutines
 - laps.v7.f - solving Poisson problem v'' - rK v = phi
+- makefile - gathers all the code files for compilation

+### To use the code
+- install MPI / Fortran MPI compilers
+- set up compiler parameters in the makefile (e.g. mpiifort or mpif90)
+- choose resolution in ctes3D
+- compile the code with make CTRL
+- set up flow parameters in in_hre
+- run the code using your parallel architecture (e.g. mpirun -np 48 ./CTRL < in_hre)